fritzone/thymian/src/server/recipes/sauerkraut_juice_soup/gb/recipe.md

  Do not make them larger than a nut.
 Cover the meatballs with flour (put some flour in a plate, and roll te the meatballs in) so that it does not fall apart while boiling in water.

  Put them in the boiling water one by one.
 Grate a carrot on the smallest hole in the grater and put it in the soup.
+If you managed to get some fresh pork brain, put it in the sup now.

  Bring to the boil.
 Pour the sauerkraut juice into the soup, and bring again to boil.